altruios/namshubettulpa/public/namshubettuple/vows.md

 ~he replayed the events leading up to the fire.~
 }
 {
-~He couldn’t shake the thought that something in that tape they watched caused this.~ ~something Martha had done...~
+~He couldn’t shake the thought.~
+'something in that tape they watched caused this.'
+~something Martha had done...~
 ~and she was missing.~
 'And those other people in the cell with her were...'